Spencer Steer Preview, Player Props: Reds vs. Blue Jays

 Spencer Steer At The Plate

-- In 39.3% of his games this season, Steer has notched at least one RBI.
-In 17 of those games (14.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- Steer has had at least one RBI in 39.0% of his games this year (46 of 118), with two or more RBI 17 times (14.4%).
+He has also been responsible for three or more of his team's runs in three contests.

-- He has scored in 49 of 117 games this year, and more than once 7 times.
+- He has scored in 49 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.